speakeasy-api/sdk-generation-action/README.md

 name: Generate

 on:
-  workflow_dispatch: {} # Allows manual triggering of the workflow to generate SDK
+  workflow_dispatch: # Allows manual triggering of the workflow to generate SDK
+    inputs:
+      force:
+        type: boolean
+        default: false
   schedule:
     - cron: 0 0 * * * # Runs every day at midnight

 jobs:
   generate:
-    uses: speakeasy-api/sdk-generation-action/.github/workflows/sdk-generation.yaml@v9 # Import the sdk generation workflow which will handle the generation of the SDKs and publishing to the package managers in 'direct' mode.
+    uses: speakeasy-api/sdk-generation-action/.github/workflows/sdk-generation.yaml@v10 # Import the sdk generation workflow which will handle the generation of the SDKs and publishing to the package managers in 'direct' mode.
     with:
       speakeasy_api_key: ${{ secrets.SPEAKEASY_API_KEY }}
       speakeasy_version: latest